GitJuski/Linux-servers/h6-GJ(In progress).md

 ![84](Screenshots/6/84.png)

-I noticed that the time was off by 2 hours so I checked the settings.
-The time zone was UTC so I tried to change it to UTC+2.
+I noticed that the time was off by 2 hours, so I checked the settings.
+The time zone was UTC, so I tried to change it to UTC+2.

 ![85](Screenshots/6/85.png)